Take A Hike! No, Really, Hit The Trails

 Delve deep into the back country or learn the history of our cityscapes by hitting the trails.
 Whether you're hiking, biking, ATVing, horseback riding, snowmobiling or cross-country skiing - there’s a journey waiting for you.

-Travel the Trans Canada Trail by trekking across the SKYTRAIL at Outlook or challenge yourself with a rugged 16km trek through the Centre Block of Cypress Hills Interprovincial Park.
+Travel the Trans Canada Trail by challenging yourself with a rugged 16km trek through the Centre Block of Cypress Hills Interprovincial Park.
 Both hikers and cyclists will enjoy scenic valley views along the 16km piece of this trail from Lumsden to Deer Valley.

 Known for its well-mapped mountain biking trails, Buffalo Pound Provincial Park also has excellent birding trails.
 North America’s first off-road hand cycle trail, located at Wascana Valley Trails, becomes a popular cross-country ski spot during the winter.
 In Northern Saskatchewan, don’t miss the 10km Don Allen Trails near La Ronge, renowned in Western Canada as a premiere cross-country skiing location.